OpenNLPhub/SynSetMineRe/README.md

 ## Result

 In PubMed DataSet, I reimplement the best performance.
 Althought, there is a distinguish between it and result in raw paper.
 Compared with other method's result showed in paper, Reimplemented SysSetMine still performed better.

+## Extention and Explore

+I try to replace the scorer using BertModel.
+Omit the position_ids in bert input, using a special token to split words in one word set.

+#### Embedding Problem

+Many Words is [UNK] word in Bert Pretrained Model.
+I try to use a classifier to map word embedding layer to bert embedding size